katahiromz/XWordGiver/README.md

 - If there are not enough or too many combinations, you may fail or not finish.
 - The larger the size, the longer it will take.
 Please be patient during the calculation.
 - There are machine differences in computing performance.
+- The quality of the algorithm and dictionary data is NOT GUARANTEED.

 ## Requirements